 Employers of migrant workers play an important role in providing support for parents at work, and worker wellbeing initiatives are already being implemented by industry leading brands to address this.
 Initiatives taking place in this space include projects that allow migrant parents to bring their children to educational summer camps on site at the factory, parent training, and tech-based platforms providing community support.

 The next challenge for these initiatives is how to make them scalable so they can impact the millions of migrant families in need of support, as well as finding ways to incorporate them as a core component of the supply chain strategy.
-With economic opportunities closer to home likely to draw more migrants away from the cities, how business positions itself to deal with these changes will be a key consideration for the future.
+With economic opportunities closer to home likely to draw more migrants away from the cities, how a business positions itself to deal with these changes will be a key consideration for the future.

 In our next article, we take a closer look at some of these worker wellbeing initiates and how they are shaping approaches to supply chain management.
 For more information on left-behind children and worker wellbeing initiatives, contact: email@example.com.